sykesjd/pretty-good-todo/README.md

 		}
 		```
 - `deleteTodo(id, callback)`: deletes the todo with the given id from your database and returns whether the operation was successful via `callback(success)`
-- `rolloverTodos(callback)`: changes the date of all undone todos from the past to today and returns whether the operation was successful via `callback(success)`
 - `disconnect()`: closes the connection to your database

 ## Importing from GoodTodo